sentclose/sentc-docs/docs/src/guide/group.md

 ### Auto invite

-This is also called from a group admin, but this time the non group member is automatically invited and accepted without any actions.
+A group administrator can use this function to automatically invite and accept a non-group member, without requiring any additional actions from the new member.
-This can be useful for 1:1 user sessions.
+This feature can be useful for one-on-one user sessions.

 :::: tabs type:card